Stefan Bajcetic

-Stefan Bajcetic Maquieira (Стефан Бајчетић; born 22 October 2004) is a Spanish professional footballer who plays as a defensive midfielder or centre-back for club Liverpool.
+Stefan Bajcetic Maquieira (Стефан Бајчетић; born 22 October 2004) is a Spanish professional footballer who plays as a defensive midfielder or centre-back for club Celta Fortuna.

 Early life

 Stefan Bajcetic Maquieira was born on 22 October 2004 in Vigo, Galicia.
 He is the son of Serbian former footballer Srđan Bajčetić and a Galician mother.

 Club career

 Bajcetic was a member of the Celta Vigo youth academy, and signed for Premier League club Liverpool in December 2020 for £224,000.

 Bajcetic's progress was rewarded with a new contract in August 2022.
 He made his professional debut on 27 August, coming on as a substitute in a 9–0 home win over Bournemouth.
 Bajcetic made his UEFA Champions League debut against Ajax on 13 September as a 94th-minute substitution, replacing Thiago.
 In doing so, he became Liverpool's youngest-ever player in the Champions League, beating the record previously held by Billy Koumetio.